Child Protection Accountability Commission (CPAC)

 - The Child Protection Accountability Commission (CPAC) became the CJA Task Force in FY08.
 Prior to this, the CPAC Abuse Intervention Committee, previously known as the Department of Justice Abuse Intervention Committee, was the CJA Task Force.
 Historically, the Department of Services for Children, Youth, and Their Families has administered the grant.
 However, in fiscal year 2011, the Division of Family Services proposed that the Office of the Child Advocate, on behalf of CPAC, administer the grant.
 Incidentally, in October 2010, the Office of the Child Advocate, on behalf of CPAC, contracted with the Division of Family Services to fund a Children's Justice Act Coordinator to provide administrative support to CPAC primarily for all child abuse intervention training activities related to the CJA grant.

-Training Coordinator, Mandatory Reporting Training, Protecting Delaware's Children Conference, Advanced Training Opportunities for the Multidisciplinary Team (MDT), MDT Scholarships to National Conferences, Cross-Education Training, Online Training System and Surveys, and Child Abuse and Neglect Report Line Publicity
+Training Specialists, Mandatory Reporting Training, Protecting Delaware's Children Conference, Advanced Training Opportunities for the Multidisciplinary Team (MDT), MDT Scholarships to National Conferences, Cross-Education Training, Online Training System and Surveys, and Child Abuse and Neglect Report Line Publicity

 - Children’s Justice Act Annual Progress Report and Grant Application (May 31, 2017)